 As well as being a reservoir, the Bladder is also charged with disposing of the impurities found in our urine; if these are left to build up and not disposed of, this can eventually pollute our whole being.

 So, if the Bladder is out of balance, it may not be able to keep its fluids within its boundaries.
 This may manifest as incontinence and cystitis type infections.
 The Bladder is one of the few Officials that is similar in its description of use, both in Chinese and Western medicine.
 It is also the longest meridian on the body with sixty-seven points.
-The Bladder and the Kidney need to be looked at in the context of equal importance: ‘The Kidneys are rulers over the winter.
+We need to look at the Bladder and the Kidney in the context of equal importance: ‘The Kidneys are rulers over the winter.
 Kidneys and Bladder are related and have to be treated as one in acupuncture.’
 (Wallnofer, H. and Von Rottauscher, A. 1965, p.90)

 Emoto, M. (2004) The Hidden Messages in Water, translated by David A.Thayne.
 Hillsboro: Beyond Hills Publishing.